phetsims/equality-explorer/doc/implementation-notes.md

 * equivalent term - a term on the opposite side that is identical to the dragged term
 * inverse term - a term on the opposite side that is the inverse of the dragged term
 * level-selection buttons - the buttons used to select the game level
-* locked - when the sim is locked, interacting with terms on one side of the equation will result in an equivalent interaction on the opposite side
+* locked - when the sim is locked, interacting with terms on one side of the equation will result in an equivalent interaction on the opposite side.
+See the [**Lock feature**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#lock-feature) section for more details.
 * object variable - a real-world object (shape, fruit, coin, animal) whose value is variable.
 As distinguished from a symbolic variable (`x`), see [ObjectVariable](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectVariable.js)
 * object term - term associated with an object variable, see [ObjectTerm](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectTerm.js)
 * opposite plate - the plate associated with the equivalent term, opposite the dragging term